PRATAP-KUMAR/PRATAP-KUMAR/README.md

-### Hi there 👋, I am PRATAP PANABAKA, Full Stack Developer
+### Hi there this is PRATAP PANABAKA, Full Stack Web Developer

 - 🌱 I have completed curriculum on HTML & CSS, JavaScript, React & Redux, Ruby, Data Structures, Algorithms
 - 🌱 I’m currently learning Ruby on Rails